elfeng/flickr-web-app/README.md

 # FlickrPicPicker

-A React.js web app that fetches images from Nasa's account via the Flickr API [Flickr API](https://www.flickr.com/services/api) and enables search of photographs by month, year and keyword.
+A React.js web app that fetches images from Nasa's account via the [Flickr API](https://www.flickr.com/services/api) and enables search of photographs by month, year and keyword.

 ## Used technologies